ua-datalab/QNLP/Project-Plan.md

 - 	48 is the total number of symbols, which i think in our case is 408 or 463
 - 	its easy if we know what the qnlp_model does when it does .fit().
 But that is bottom up reading, which is at 95%
 - 	meanwhile we are approaching it brute force/top down/nasty analytical skills only based coding.
+- 	next find if qnlp_model using pytorch is different in weights than when using numpy model
+	- 	answer: at initialization both are empty lists
+ 	- 	getting error with numpy model when used with pytorch trainer. its expecting same trainer/compatible trainer like quantum trainer
+  	- 	why not use numpy model and quantum trainer in our class, and some cross .fit()- we just want to see if the weights is any different
+  	- 	update getting the below error in first trainer.fit() ` line 140, in get_diagram_output assert isinstance(d, Circuit)
+AssertionError`. i.e something in the train_dataset is not a good circuit.. if nothing else this we can do dataset by dataset comparison and find out. what is different between khatri code and our code.
+   -

 - todo: